GENCYS leaders turn to compassion, learning, and self-care this Holy Week

 For the Board of Directors of GENCYS Group, this season serves as a timely reminder that leadership today requires more than direction—it calls for understanding.

-“People don’t separate their personal realities from their work,” said Charles Gencos, President and Chairman of GENCYS Group.
+“People don’t separate their personal realities from their work,” said Charlie Gencos, President and Chairman of GENCYS Group.
 “What they carry outside inevitably shapes how they show up.
 As leaders, we have to recognize that and respond with empathy.”

 A shift toward more human leadership